May 6, 2019

 While I typically find them at the farmers market some high-end grocery stores like Bristol Farms, Wegmans or Whole foods may sell them pre-packaged when they are in season.

-How to cook squash blossoms?
+How do I cook squash blossoms?

 I like to serve them fried as in this recipe.
 I love when the delicate ends become crispy.